rr-it/scriptmerger/Documentation/Index.rst

 	:Description:
 		This extension minimizes the http requests by concatenating your css and javascript.
 		Furthermore the result can be minified and compressed.
-This whole process is highly configurable and is partly based on the "minify", "jsminplus" and "jsmin" projects.
+This whole process is highly configurable and is partly based on the "minify", "jsminplus", "jshrink" and "jsmin" projects.

 	:Keywords:
 		performance, compression, merging, javascript, stylesheets